a2stuff/a2d/res/notes/testplan.md

   * Configure a system with at least 9 volumes.
 Launch DeskTop.
 Run the command.
 Select a volume in the third column.
 Click OK.
 Verify that the selection rect is fully erased.
   * Configure a system with 13 volumes, not counting /RAM.
 Launch DeskTop.
 Run the command.
 Verify that the boot device is excluded from the list so that only 12 devices are shown.
 Verify using the arrow keys that there aren't any overlapping volume entries.

+* Configure a system with more than 2 drives on a SmartPort controller.
+Boot ProDOS 2.4 (any patch version).
+Launch DeskTop.
+Special > Format a Disk.
+Verify that correct device names are shown for the mirrored drives.
+* Configure a system with more than 2 drives on a SmartPort controller.
+Boot into ProDOS 2.0.1, 2.0.2, or 2.0.3.
+Launch DeskTop.
+Special > Format a Disk.
+Verify that correct device names are shown for the mirrored drives.

 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter a unique name, OK.
 File > New Folder..., enter the same name, OK.
 Verify that an alert is shown.
 Dismiss the alert.
 Verify that the input field still has the previously typed name.

 * Launch DeskTop.
 Clear selection by closing all windows and clicking on the desktop.
 Press Apple+Down.
 Verify that nothing happens.